 The first thing to note is that there are unique security risks associated with cloud – just as there are with on-premises servers (your own physical servers).
 The second thing to note is that these can be mitigated.
-And the third thing to note is that, of course, this isn’t an all or nothing situation: a hybrid solution or partial migration – part on-premises , part cloud – can give you access to most of the benefits while keeping most of the cons at bay.
+And the third is that, of course, this isn’t an all or nothing situation: a hybrid solution or partial migration – part on-premises , part cloud – can give you access to most of the benefits while keeping most of the cons at bay.

-What are the risks of cloud?
+What are the risks of cloud adoption?